yyx990803/pod/README.md

 ```

-## Web Interface
+## Web Service

 ``` bash
 $ pod web [stop|restart|status]
 ```

-This command will start the pod web interface, by default at port 19999, which provides several functionalities:
+This command will start the pod web service, by default at port 19999, which provides several functionalities:

-- `/` : a web page display current apps status.
+- `/` : a web interface that displays current apps status.
 - `/json` : returns app status data in json format.
-- `/jsonp` : accepts jsonp, must be enabled in config.
+- `/jsonp` : accepts jsonp.
+This route must be enabled in config.
 - `/hooks/appname` : trigger fetch/restart for corresponding remote apps.

+Both `/` and `/json` require a basic http authentication.
+Make sure to set the username and password in the config file.

 ## Using a remote GitHub repo